 FDI companies in Ireland

 Since the 1950s, Ireland has pursued a vision of ‘industrialisation by invitation’.
 Today, it benefits hugely from the welcoming business environment it has created.
-Throughout the years, FDI companies from the US, Europe and further afield have all invested in Ireland.
+Over the years, many FDI companies from the US, Europe, and further afield have all invested in Ireland.
 Why FDI companies come to Ireland Ireland’s strong legal and regulatory landscape contributes to Dublin’s reputation as an attractive and stable place to do business.
-EU and Eurozone membership, a young, well-educated, English-speaking
+EU and Eurozone membership, a young, well-educated,

 invest